 The property and appliances are to be maintained in good working order.
 They are also responsible for the care and upkeep of gardens and hedges and maintaining a clean gully trap.

 Tenants must always comply with the tenancy agreement and are expected to pay the rent on time.

 You need to pay utility bills as well as council tax unless otherwise agreed with the landlord.
 Tenants also need to keep the interior in good repair.

-Tenants are responsible for their visitors and are not to cause a nuisance to any of the neighbors.
+Tenants are responsible for their visitors and are not to cause a nuisance to any of the neighbours.
 And tenants are responsible for any damage to the property they or their visitors’ cause.
-Tenants have a responsibility of being respectful to their neighbors.
+Tenants have a responsibility of being respectful to their neighbours.

 That’s pretty much it for tenants.
 Pay rent, pay bills, clean, take out the trash, and report problems.

 Tenants must also grant landlords access to the property if reasonable notice (24 hours) has been given or there is an emergency.